baloian/robinhood-fifo/README.md

 trading gains or losses based on FIFO using Alpaca `<YYYYMMDD>.json` reports as inputs.
 We do this because Alpaca no longer supports FIFO.

+**IMPORTANT:** The `alpaca-fifo` project DOES NOT generate tax forms of any kind.
+It helps you calculate gains and losses in FIFO mode for your taxes.

 ## Install
 ```bash
 git clone git@github.com:baloian/alpaca-fifo.git